-We expect foundations to have money but not to advertise its availability.
-Those who seek foundation funding look for a suitable match; that is, foundations with matching interests and sufficient funds.
-For this information:
+We expect foundations to offer money but not necessarily to advertise its availability.
+Those who seek foundation funding look for the right match; that is, foundations with matching interests and sufficient funds.

-Guidestarproclaims itself to be "the world's largest source of information on nonprofit organizations," including foundations.
-There's a free search option and a "premium" option, which requires payment.
+Guidestarclaims tobe "the world's largest source of information on nonprofit organizations," including foundations.
+There's a free search option and paid options for better access.

 2. NOZAprovides "theworld’s largest searchable database of charitable donations," including foundation grants.
 Some information is offered for free, though payment is required for advanced options.